Juan Emilio Viguié

 Juan Emilio Viguié Cajas (July 11, 1891 – September 1966), was a movie and documentary producer.
-A pioneer in the film industry of Puerto Rico, he was the first Puerto Rican to produce commercially successful films in the island.
+A pioneer in Puerto Rico's film industry, he was the first Puerto Rican to produce commercially successful films in the island.
 In 1934, he produced and directed Romance Tropical, the first Puerto Rican film with sound.

-Viguié produced films for Pathé, Fox Film Corporation, Movietone and MGM.
+Viguié produced films for Pathé, Fox Film Corporation, Movietone, and MGM.
 He also produced many documentaries for the Puerto Rican and U.S. governments, and private industries.
+His directing career and involvement with the industry continued until the 1950s.